isabelrodriguezdedios/isabelrodriguezdedios.github.io/_pages/cv.md

 # TEACHING AND RESEARCH VISITS
 ============

+### Research stay at the Center for research on Children, Adolescents and the Media 2026
+Amsterdam School of Communication Research (ASCoR), University of Amsterdam (The Netherlands) 12/01/2026 – 23/01/2026

 ### Research stay at the Centre for Research and Intervention in Education 2025
 University of Porto (Portugal)
 30/06/2025 – 11/07/2025